NehitPahuja/Basic-resume-builder/README.md

 * Work/Education sections: Add roles and programs interactively.
 * Skills block: Simple list for quick scanning.
 * One-click PDF: Use the **Download PDF** button to export your resume.
 * No server required: 100% static — HTML, CSS, and JavaScript only.
-(Repo language mix shows JS/CSS/HTML.)
-* Editing fields directly on the page
-* Adding roles/education items
-* Downloading as PDF

----

 ## Tech Stack